radergan/timed-js-quiz/README.md

 # Timed Javascript Quiz

 This small application should present the user with a quiz about Javascript.
-It stored scores locally using localstorage.
+It stores scores locally using localstorage.
 The score is derived from the amount of time it takes the user to complete the quiz.

 ## User Story